Ruddrava/KrishiBandhu/README.md

   # KrishiBandhu UI/UX Design

-  For The Farmers, By The Farmers
+  For The Farmers, Of The Farmers

   ## Running the code